mieweb/mie-api-tools/readme.md

 ## Creating Records

 Creating new Records is another important capability of MIE API Tools.
-The methodology is very similar to `mie.updateRecords()` but without the identifier.
-This can be achieved by using the `mie.createRecord()` method.
+The methodology is very similar to `mie.puts()` but without the identifier.
+This can be achieved by using the `mie.post()` method.

 The basic structure of the request is as follows: